rocky-linux/documentation/docs/labs/networking/lab8-samba.md

 Samba allows for file sharing and printing services between Unix/Linux and Windows systems.

-Samba is an open source implementation of the “Common Internet File System” (CIFS).
-CIFS is also referred to as the Server Message Block (SMB), Lan Manager or NETBIOS protocol.
+Samba is an open-source “Common Internet File System” (CIFS) implementation.
+CIFS is also referred to as the Server Message Block (SMB), LAN manager, or NetBIOS protocol.
-The Samba server comprises of two main daemons – smbd and nmbd.
+The Samba server comprises two main daemons – smbd and nmbd.

-*smbd* :  This daemon provides the file and print services to SMB clients, such as machines running various Microsoft operating systems.
+*smbd*: This daemon provides file and print services to SMB clients, such as machines running various Microsoft operating systems.

-*nmbd* : This daemon provides NETBIOS name serving and browsing support.
+*nmbd*: This daemon provides NETBIOS name serving and browsing support.

 The exercises in this lab focus on setting up Samba as both a server and a client on a Rocky Linux server.